Altium-Designer-addons/scripts-libraries/Scripts - SCH/RotateSymbol/README.md

 ## Usage guide
 * Select schematic components and execute one of the script functions below.
 * In all cases, the visible parameters (and designator) should remain in their starting positions.
+* In the case of 2-pin symbols, library origin is ignored in favor of midpoint between the two hotspots.
+This allows use with 2-pin symbols that are not centered on the library origin.
 * Non-component objects in selection are ignored.

 ## Functions
 * ### _RotateCCW
-Rotates each selected component about its own origin by 90° counter-clockwise.
-This rotation is equivalent to selecting a single component and pressing SPACE
+Rotates each selected component about its own origin by 90Â° counter-clockwise.
+This rotation is equivalent to selecting a single component and pressing SPACE.

 * ### _RotateCW
-Rotates each selected component about its own origin by 90° counter-clockwise.
-This rotation is equivalent to selecting a single component and pressing SHIFT+SPACE
+Rotates each selected component about its own origin by 90Â° counter-clockwise.
+This rotation is equivalent to selecting a single component and pressing SHIFT+SPACE.

 * ### _Mirror
 Toggles the "Mirrored" property of the selected components.